 Written By: Robert E. Sheriff, MS, CIH, CSP, President

-The regulation that involves Hearing Conservation and Noise Reduction is the Occupational Safety and Health Administration (OSHA) under the Health Education and Welfare Department (HEW) of the Federal Government in the U.S.
+The organization that is involved with regulating Hearing Conservation and Noise Reduction in the workplace is the Occupational Safety and Health Administration (OSHA).

-The specific regulations covering noise exposure to workers in American Industry are:
+The specific regulations regarding noise exposure to workers in American Industry are:

 General Industry 29CFR1910.95

 The specific noise regulation can be found at the OSHA website www.osha.gov.

 Arrange for a noise dosimetry and noise mapping survey.
 Since OSHA regulation applies directly to workers, the regulations specify attaching a noise dosimeter to the noise-exposed worker for a shift.
 Just taking noise measurements with a hand-held sound level meter is not sufficient.
 Also, a noise map is essential since this identifies the locations where noise exceeds the 85 dB-A Hearing Conservation Level or the 90 dB-A regulatory limit.